Dirac and Maxwell systems in split octonions: Triality

 Let us look closely at these transformations.
 For example, the infinitesimal $L_{01}\left(\vartheta\right)$ rotations of vector and spinors are:

 As usual one full rotation for a vector $x$ is only half a rotation for spinors $\phi$ and $\psi$.
-Here in all planes, except in the one where $x$ is rotating, $\phi$ and $\psi$ rotate in opposite directions to each other, which is the manifestation of their different chiralities.
-However, since $L_{\mu\nu}$-matrices form a group under matrix multiplication, we can construct transformations for $x$ that exactly imitate transformations (\ref{eq:triality_transform}) of $\phi$,
+However, since $L_{\mu\nu}$ matrices form a group under matrix multiplication, we can construct transformations for $x$ that exactly reproduce transformations (\ref{eq:L_01}) of $\phi$,

 which results in